-The application for a Pell Grant is the Free Form for Federal Student Aid (FAFSA).
-You can fill this out online or submit a paper copy.
-You can print out a copy at the website www.fafsa.ed.gov, or you can request a copy from your guidance counselor or financial aid officer.
-The applications for the next year are due on June 30 each year.
+Print out a copy at the website www.fafsa.ed.gov, or request a copy from your guidance counselor or financial aid officer.
+The applications for the following year must be received by June 30 each year.
 You must reapply each year to get the grant.
-If you are under the age of twenty-four you will need to use your parent's tax information.
+If you are under the age of 24 you will need to provide information from your parents' tax return.

 03Qualifying for a Pell Grant

-A Pell Grant is given based entirely on whether or not you meet the income eligibility guidelines.
-They look at several factors, so it does not hurt to apply for the grant, even if you do not think you will qualify.
-It is the same application that you would use for student loans, but you do not need to take out the loans if they are offered to you.
+You use the same application, the FAFSA, that you would use for student loans, but you do not need to accept the loans if they are offered to you.
 Your Pell Grant eligibility can be affected if you do not make progress towards your degree or if you drop out of a semester of school without a valid reason.
 If you fail too many classes your eligibility for future grants may be affected.

 05Pell Grant Rules